Everyone has the right to live in safety, free from abuse and neglect.

 - looking unkempt, dirty or thinner than usual

-- sudden changes in their normal character, such as appearing helpless, depressed or tearful
+- sudden changes in their character, such as appearing helpless, depressed or tearful

-- physical signs of abuse, such as bruises, wounds, fractures and other untreated injuries
+- physical signs – such as bruises, wounds, fractures or other untreated injuries

 - the same injuries happening more than once

-- not wanting to be left on their own or alone with particular people
+- not wanting to be left by themselves, or alone with particular people

 - being unusually lighthearted and insisting there's nothing wrong

-Additionally, their home may lack heat, be unusually dirty or untidy, or you might notice things missing.
+Also, their home may be cold, or unusually dirty or untidy, or you might notice things missing.

-Other signs to watch out for include a sudden change in their finances, not having as much money as usual to pay for shopping or regular outings, or getting into debt.
+Other signs include a sudden change in their finances, such as not having as much money as usual to pay for shopping or regular outings, or getting into debt.
 Watch out for any official or financial documents that seem unusual, and for documents relating to their finances that suddenly go missing.

-If you feel someone you know is showing signs of abuse, talk to them to see if there's anything you can do to help.
-If they're being abused, they may not want to talk about it straight away, especially if they've become used to making excuses for their injuries or change in personality.
+If you feel someone you know is showing signs of being abused, talk to them to see if there's anything you can do to help.
+If they're being abused, they may not want to talk about it straight away, especially if they've become used to making excuses for their injuries or changes in personality.

 Don't ignore your concerns, though.
-That could allow any abuse to carry on or escalate.
+Doing so could allow any abuse to carry on or escalate.

-Let them talk as much as they want to, but be mindful that if they've been abused, they may be reluctant to talk about it because they're afraid of making the situation worse, because they don't want to cause trouble or they might be experiencing coercion by someone or being threatened in some way.
+Let them talk as much as they want to.
+However, be mindful that if they've been abused, they may be reluctant to talk about it because they are afraid of making the situation worse, don't want to cause trouble, or may be experiencing coercion or threats.

-It's best not to promise the person you won't tell anyone what you've heard.
+It's best not to promise the person that you won't tell anyone what's been said.
 If an adult is being abused or neglected, it's important to find help for them and stop the harm.
 Stay calm while the person is talking, even if you're upset by what you hear, otherwise they may become more upset themselves and stop telling you what's been going on.

 It can be very difficult for an abused or neglected person to talk about what's been happening to them.
 Unless you're concerned for their immediate health and safety and feel it's vital to act straight away, give them time to think about what they'd like to do.

-If an adult has told you about their situation, you might want to talk to other people who know the person you're worried about to find out if they have similar concerns.
+If an adult has told you about their situation, you might want to talk to other people who know them to find out if they have similar concerns.

 There are also professionals you can contact.
 You can pass on your concerns to the person's GP and social worker.
 Local authorities have social workers who deal specifically with cases of abuse and neglect.
 Call the person's local council and ask for the adult safeguarding co-ordinator.

-You can also call the Action on Elder Abuse helpline, free and in confidence, on 0808 808 8141.
+You can also call the free, confidential Action on Elder Abuse helpline on 0808 808 8141.